infotroph/efrhizo/efrhizo-log.md

 Calculation error in tractor core volumes: I was dividing total root mass by (number of cores * area per core * total core length), but total core length already contains the number of cores!
 Correct volume correction is (g root / cm^3) = (g root in sample)/(cm^2 per core * cm total core length).

 Typo in unit-conversions.txt: corn root density of "0.8-1.4" should have been "0.08-1.4", but in the process of checking that I stopped eyeballing and did the math for real.
 New value: 0.06-1.4, with most values around 0.08-0.09.
 Highest densities are found in small-diameter roots very near apex (<2 mm from tip), decreases to 0.05-0.06 range (or 0.08 at 19C) beyond ~5-6 mm back.

+Updated censor file for August 2014 readings.
+Will need to check a few against images later, as noted.